egovernment/eregistrations/README.md

 The common way across frameworks is to write HTML strings, concat them and inject via innerHTML.

 There are few valid reasons for that.
-Firstly, it's what we're used to.
-In old days we served static HTML pages to browsers, that's how web applications where build and server.

-Other reason is that HTML is convenient and readable format, and finally to work with plain HTML is especially important for designers or front-end developers which are not familiar with "server-side" language.
+Firstly, it's what we're used to, in old days we served static HTML pages to browsers, that's how web applications where build and served.
+Other reason is that HTML is convenient and readable format, and finally to work with plain HTML is especially important for designers or front-end developers which are usually not familiar with _server-side_ language.

 The problem is that for SPA apps, where we need to configure a lot of dynamic behaviors, defining view with HTML started to be a limited approach.
 Technically we write HTML, concat it, inject into DOM, and then get elements from DOM to do further configuration.
-This closed circle limits our work, we need configure simple behaviors in cumbersome and errorprone way.
-This problem was also [well described by Jed Smith](http://www.youtube.com/watch?feature=player_detailpage&v=_EsgFWU-xwU#t=573s), who is the author of [DOMO](https://github.com/jed/domo) (simple lib that stands on same principle as DOMJS we use):
+This closed circle of serialization and deserialization limits and makes our work more difficult.
+This problem was also [well described by Jed Smith](http://www.youtube.com/watch?feature=player_detailpage&v=_EsgFWU-xwU#t=573s), who is the author of [DOMO](https://github.com/jed/domo), simple library that stands on same principle as DOMJS we use:

-This is the reason in eRegistrations we build DOM directly, and we use [DOMJS](https://github.com/medikoo/domjs) engine which allows us to do it in most straightforward and readable way.
+This is the reason in eRegistrations we use not common approach, but instead build DOM directly, for that we use [DOMJS](https://github.com/medikoo/domjs) engine which allows us to do it in most straightforward and readable way.

-What we're left with, is the problem of maintainability.
+Remaining question is, maintainability of DOMJS structures by front-end devs and designers.
 First thing that we need to acknowledge, DOMJS is plain JavaScript, and that's the language any front-end developer is familiar with.
-So it shouldn't be a blocker for any dev to be able to edit DOMJS files.
-In first eRegistrations projets we already have two front-end developers working with that and they seem to do well by introducing and editing html on existing pages.
+It means we shouldn't treat it as blocker.
+In first eRegistrations projects we already have two front-end developers working with that and they seem to do well by introducing and editing HTML (really DOM) for existing pages.

-If still for some reason, it's advisable to maintain plain HTML (e.g. when we deal with a lot of static HTML like pages for public website) [our view engine also supports plain HTML injection](#defining-views-with-plain-html) and as long as there's no need to introduce any dynamic behaviors it's perfect solution for that.
+Still in case of static content (e.g. pages for public webste), it may be preferable to maintain templates as plain HTML, for that [our view engine supports also plain HTML injection](#defining-views-with-plain-html) and as long as there's no need to introduce any dynamic behaviors it's best way to go.

 ##### Batch conversion of HTML into DOMJS
 If you need to convert large portions of HTML into DOMJS, doing such by hand can be timetaking task, for that there's HTML -> DOMJS converter, which you  can use from the shell.